TNamdarian/NamaStay/README.md

 # Features
 ### Header
 The **header** contains a **logo** and **menu** option on either top corner of each page.
 This will create consistency throughout the website.
-Once the user clikcs on the menu on the right corner, it toggles open a navbar from left to right containing links to pages i.e., **About**, **Retreats** and **Contact**.
+Once the user clicks on the menu on the right corner, it toggles open a navbar from left to right containing links to pages i.e., **About**, **Retreats** and **Contact** as well as the organiser’s contact details.
 The user can access the information via the navbar on the left side and move around the site.
 The links will remain active (change to orange) when in use.

 ### Footer
 Every page has a **footer** with links to **social media**.
 The social media icons are linked to the general social networks as this is fictional website.
 The followers and subscribers’ numbers are unreal and made up.
 When the user hovers over the icons the number increment to show the exact number of followers and subscribers.